DLee211/Trivia-Game-FrontEnd/README.md

 3. Add Trivia Question: Users can add trivia questions with fields for difficulty, question, and answer, each with appropriate validation.
 4. Form Validation: Ensures that all required fields are filled and adhere to specified constraints before submission.
 5. Responsive Dialogs: Dialog boxes are styled to accommodate longer text and provide a better user experience.
+6. Minor Mispelling Input: When answering questions, the quiz allows for minor misspellings in your input.
 ## Technologies Used

 1. Angular: Framework for building the front-end application.